NASA-AMMOS/3DTilesRendererJS/README.md

 onLoadTileSet = null : ( tileSet : Object ) => void
 ```

-Callback that is called whenever a tileset is loaded.
+Callback that is called whenever a tile set is loaded.

 ### .onLoadModel